patrixr/papers/web-dev/custom-react-api-hook.md

 }, []);
 ```

 However, we've decided that the hook would return a `retry` method.
-So let's move the asynchronous code to it's own function
+So let's move the asynchronous code to its own function

 ```javascript
 const fetchData = async () => {